-Determining the right polarity is best done experimentally using the Roborun utility (see "Using the Roborun Configuration Utility" on page 131) and following these steps:
+Determining the right polarity is best done experimentally using the Roborun utility (see "Using the Roborun Configuration Utility" on page 161) and following these steps:

 - 1. Disconnect the controller's Motor Power. - 2.
 Configure the controller in Open Loop Mode using the PC utility.
 This will cause the motors to run in Open Loop for now. - 3.
 Launch the Roborun utility and click on the Run tab.
 Click the "Start" button to begin communication with the controller.
-The tachometer values will be displayed in the appropriate Analog input value boxe(s) which will be labeled Ana 1 and Ana 2. - 4.
+The tachometer values will be displayed in the appropriate Analog input value boxe(s) which will be labeled Ana 1 and Ana 2.
+If encoders are used, look for the reported speed value in the Enc boxes. - 4.
 Verify that the motor sliders are in the "0" (Stop) position. - 5.
 If a tachometer is used, verify that the measured speed value read is 0 when the motors are stopped.
 If not, trim the "0" offset potentiometer. - 6.
 Apply power to the Motor Power wires.
 The motor will be stopped. - 7.
 Move the cursor of the desired motor to the right so that the motor starts rotating, and verify that a positive speed is reported.
 Move the cursor to the left and verify that a negative speed is reported. - 8.
 If the tachometer or encoder polarity is the same as the applied command, the wiring is correct. - 9.
 If the tachometer polarity is opposite of the command polarity, then either reverse the motor's wiring, or reverse the tachometer wires.
 If an encoder is used, swap its CHA and ChB outputs - 10.
 If a tachometer is used, proceed to calibrate the Max Closed Loop speed. - 11.
 Set the controller parameter to the desired Closed Loop Speed mode using the Roborun utility.